Resources for Small Businesses

 - Banks and credit card companies across the country are waiving service fees, deferring payments, and extending additional credit to their existing small business borrowers.
 Check with your bank to see what assistance you might be eligible for

-- Facebook will be launching a Small Business Grants Program that will give cash grants and ad credits to 30,000 small businesses.
+- Facebook’s Small Business Grants Program is now open, and will give cash grants and ad credits to small businesses in select regions

 - Arkansas: The Quick Action Loan Program is providing loans up to $250,000